Understand why change is so difficult and strategies for preparing yourself and your teams for the inevitable.

 - Has been working in workforce optimization for over 30 years, and has been the managing partner at Coleman Consulting Group for the last 15 years

-- An internationally known expert on work practices and the deployment of personnel in manufacturing
+- Is an internationally known expert on work practices and the deployment of personnel in manufacturing

 - His expertise runs the gamut of workforce optimization issues from schedule design and shift management to increasing employee satisfaction, health, morale and performance

-- He has worked with large manufacturing corporations across a variety of industries, such as MillerCoors, Arthrex Manufacturing, Texas Instruments, BMW, Southwire, Daltile, Mohawk Industries, PPG, Pella Windows & Doors, and Merieaux Nutrisciences
+- Has worked with large manufacturing corporations across a variety of industries, such as MillerCoors, Arthrex Manufacturing, Texas Instruments, BMW, Southwire, Daltile, Mohawk Industries, PPG, Pella Windows & Doors, and Merieaux Nutrisciences

 - Regularly conducts podcasts about the firm’s work with clients who are more than willing to share their positive experience in making changes to their operations with guidance from the team

-- Frank has shared his knowledge and insights in numerous publications including Businessweek, VP Magazine, Forbes, HR Review and the Institute of Marine Engineering, Science & Technology
+- Has shared his knowledge and insights in numerous publications including Businessweek, VP Magazine, Forbes, HR Review and the Institute of Marine Engineering, Science & Technology

-- He has taught college courses in environmental science & contemporary literature at Heald Business College as well as the University of San Francisco Business School
+- Has taught college courses in environmental science & contemporary literature at Heald Business College as well as the University of San Francisco Business School

-- Graduate, degree in naval architecture/engineering, U.S. Naval Academy; attended the U.S. Navy Nuclear Power School in Orlando, FL; as well as Surface Warfare Officers School in San Diego, CA; M.B.A. degree, Haas Business School at U.C.
+- UN Naval Academy graduate, degree in naval architecture/engineering; attended the U.S. Navy Nuclear Power School in Orlando, FL; Surface Warfare Officers School in San Diego, CA; master’s degree, Haas Business School, U.C.
 Berkeley